Extras

 Being cautious with heavy lifting

-Powerlifting and very heavy weight training taught me discipline, but also humility.
-At one point, I injured my back because I pushed too far.
+Heavy weight training taught me discipline, but also humility.
+At one point, I injured my back because I pushed too far, later, my knee.
 Strength training can be great, but progress should not come at the cost of health.
 Good technique, patience, and listening to your body are essential.

 Finding a good diet